 How do polar bears stay warm with those freezing temperatures, icy water, and the relentless wind in the Arctic?
 What keeps a polar bear warm when their natural habitat is so harsh?
 This super simple polar bear blubber experiment will help kids feel and see what keeps those big guys (and gals) warm!
 Simple winter science experiments help to shape kid’s minds!

 The winter season is a terrific time to explore different science concepts and keep the excitement of science alive!
 Learning about animals and animal habitats is always a favorite of young kids.
 My son has a special toy polar bear who is as old as he is.

-So next time you want to share something fun with the kids or you are exploring an arctic unit, break out this polar bear blubber science experiment.
+So next time you want to share something fun with the kids or if you are exploring an arctic unit, break out this polar bear blubber experiment.
 We will share a few more fun facts with you about how polar bears really keep warm, and this winter science activity is a great hands on way for kids to feel it as well.

 Read below the activity for a little science behind the chilly fun, and see how polar bears brave the elements in style.
-Oh, and make sure your kids know that polar bears and penguins don’t hang out together.
+Oh, and make sure your kids know that polar bears and penguins don’t hang out together!

-POLAR BEAR BLUBBER SCIENCE EXPERIMENT SUPPLIES
+POLAR BEAR BLUBBER EXPERIMENT

 - Large bowl